-Where there are large differences in potential between the individual grounding points, only one point of the shielding is connected directly with the reference ground.
-In systems without potential equalization, therefore, cable shielding of fieldbus systems should only be grounded on one side, for example at the fieldbus supply unit or at safety barriers.
+- 1. Observe national installation requirements and guidelines during installation. - 2.
+Where there are large differences in potential between the individual grounding points, connect only one point of the shielding directly to the reference ground. - 3.
+In systems without potential equalization, the cable shielding of fieldbus systems should be grounded on one side only, for example at the fieldbus supply unit or at safety barriers.